 How To Set Position Of An Element In The Center Of The Screen

-In this section, we will learn how to set the position of an element using JavaScript so that it appears in the center of the screen.
+In this section, we will learn how to set position of an element in JavaScript so that it appears in the center of the screen.

 We can then use these values as arguments for our setPosition() function, which will set the position of the element so that it appears in the center of the screen.